serghiou/best-of-data-science/best-of-r.md

 **[STAT 547 @ UBC: Class Meeting Guide 2019/20.](https://stat545guidebook.netlify.app/)** Book.
 A fantastic book teaching statistics through R, created to accompany the famous [STAT 545](https://stat545.stat.ubc.ca/) course at University of British Columbia.
 Please also review a similar book by the instructor and TAs of this class on [Data wrangling, exploration, and analysis with R](https://stat545.com/).

+**[Introduction to Econometrics with R.](https://www.econometrics-with-r.org/index.html)** Book.
+A fantastic book illustrating how to use econometric approaches to analyse data using R. It illustrates how to use R to appropriately run and interpret multivariable regressions, instrumental variables, time series regression, average treatment effects, etc.

 ***